Measures that Matter

 Mindfulness Impacts Business

 Extend this little thought exercise into the issues around your workplace.
 Are you seeing the impact of Mindfulness or still talking about it as something ethereal, as opposed to the major factor in your future success?
 Are you frustrated that training isn’t lowering mistakes or increasing your sales as you expected?
-Customer satisfaction and NPR scores lower than hoped?
+Customer satisfaction and NPS scores lower than hoped?
 Your own personal goals not being met at the pace and quality you know you are capable of?

 Thrive’s Mindfulness Measure provides a way for individuals and teams to self-assess their Mindfulness in real-time and gain a high level of understanding of how the way you think is something that you can improve on and hit your goals.